|Studios Overview||Disney Junior - Live on Stage!|

 Tip: Look for the pilot of the original Star Tours ride in the queue.
 The poor guy is marked as defective!

 "Jedi Training Academy" performances take place on the stage located in front of the Star Tours Attraction.
-'Jedi Masters' will train children in the use of light sabers.
-Once these junior Luke Skywalkers become proficient, they'll be challenged by Storm Troopers and Darth Vader.
+A 'Jedi Master' will train children in the use of lightsabers.
+Once these junior Luke Skywalkers become proficient, they'll be challenged by Storm Troopers, Darth Vader and the Seventh Sister (villain from Star Wars Rebels).

 ** Children are no longer chosen randomly for this attraction.
 You must line up ahead of time and participants are chosen first-come, first-served.
 Ages 4 - 12 only.